hocus-dev/hocus/ops/docker/profiler/README.md

 export IP_ADDRESS="SETME"
 export AGENT_PROCESS_PID="SETME"
 diat heapprofile -p=$AGENT_PROCESS_PID -a "$IP_ADDRESS:4848"

+# If you don't want to use diat you may send SIGUSR1 manually to the NodeJs process
+# kill -s SIGUSR1 $AGENT_PROCESS_PID
+# this will open the profiler on port 9229
 ```

 Then in VSCode, go to the Ports tab and forward `$IP_ADDRESS:4848` to localhost:4848.
 Go to chrome://inspect in your browser, click "Configure" and add localhost:4848.
 A new remote target should show up.
 Then click "inspect" on it.